Adamskoullos/TraderDashboards/README.md

 - To get in touch with the developer and discuss their own goals
 - To give TraderDash an ongoing test to see if they are able to develop a greater trading edge:
     - To quickly access dashboards and begin their analysis process
-    - To get familar with the Intraday-Dash and how to quickly interpret the information and how to also utilise the ecenomic and news feeds in their pre-market prep
+    - To get familar with the Intraday-Dash and how to quickly interpret the information and how to also utilise the economic and news feeds in their pre-market prep

 ### Frequent User Goals: